Conflux-Chain/conflux-documentation/docs/espace/tutorials/upgradableContract/transparent-proxy.md

 - If both the proxy and logic contracts have a function named `upgrade()`, it becomes unclear which contract's function should be executed when a user calls `upgrade()`.

-Transparent proxies resolve this issue by:
+Transparent proxy resolve this issue by:

 - Executing the function in the proxy contract (if it exists) when the caller is the administrator.
 - Always delegating the call to the logic contract when the caller is not the administrator.

 This approach ensures the security of management functions while providing a seamless experience for regular users.

-Next, we will learn how to implement and deploy upgradeable contracts using transparent proxies on Conflux eSpace.
+Next, we will learn how to implement and deploy upgradeable contracts using transparent proxy on Conflux eSpace.

 ## Project Setup